verekia/js-stack-from-scratch/8-react/README.md

 These 2 packages go to our `"dependencies"` and not `"devDependencies"` because unlike build tools, the client bundle needs them in production.

-And create a container for our app in `dist/index.html`:
+Add a container for our app in `dist/index.html`:

 ```html
 <body>